Common pitfalls in CPR certification exam: tips & guidance

 Hands-only CPR is indicated in

-In many emergencies, like a cardiac attack or near drowning, where a person’s breathing or heartbeat has stopped, cardiopulmonary resuscitation (CPR) proves to be a useful and lifesaving technique.
-By providing proper CPR, the brain and other vital organs can receive a supply of oxygenated blood until medical treatment can restore the normal cardiac rhythm.
-Hands-only CPR (compression-only) reduces the time to initiate CPR and result in more chest compressions with fewer interruptions for the first few minutes of cardiac arrest.
-According to the AHA ECC Committee, the delivery of high-quality chest compressions (adequate rate and depth of compressions with minimal interruptions) will benefit all victims of cardiac arrest.
-In some cases like airway obstruction, acute respiratory diseases, trauma, a victim of drowning, pediatric victims, and apnea (associated with drug overdose), additional interventions taught in a conventional CPR course are required.
-Hands-only CPR can adversely affect victims of asphyxial arrest and pediatric victims if incorrectly applied.
+In many emergencies, like a cardiac arrest or near drowning, where a person’s breathing or heartbeat has stopped, cardiopulmonary resuscitation (CPR) proves to be a useful and lifesaving technique.
+By providing proper CPR, the brain and other vital organs can receive oxygenated blood until medical treatment can restore normal cardiac rhythm.
+Hands-only CPR (compression-only) reduces the time to initiate CPR and results in more chest compressions with fewer interruptions for the first few minutes of cardiac arrest.
+According to the AHA ECC Committee, delivering high-quality chest compressions (adequate rate and depth with minimal interruptions) will benefit all victims of cardiac arrest.
+In cases such as airway obstruction, drowning, drug overdose, trauma, and pediatric cardiac arrest, conventional CPR with rescue breaths is recommended rather than hands-only CPR.
+Hands-only CPR is primarily recommended for adults and teenagers in sudden cardiac arrest of likely cardiac origin and is less effective for asphyxial causes of arrest.

-Cardiopulmonary resuscitation (CPR) includes a combination of techniques, designed to pump the heart to keep the blood circulating in the body and delivering oxygen to the brain until medical help arrives.
-CPR is most effective when provided as promptly as possible without delay.
+Cardiopulmonary resuscitation (CPR) is a combination of techniques designed to pump the heart, keep blood circulating in the body, and deliver oxygen to the brain until medical help arrives.
+CPR is most effective when provided promptly.
 CPR should be immediately provided to the person who shows no signs of life, is unresponsive, or does not have normal breathing.
-It takes only 3 to 4 minutes for the person’s brain to be dead due to the inadequate supply of oxygen if no CPR is provided.
-If a person is not breathing, gasping or having irregular breathing provide immediate CPR.
-It is not important to find the pulse in a person who is not showing any signs of life as it is sometimes difficult to find the pulse.
-CPR must be initiated without any delay to elevate the survival rate.
+Brain injury can begin within about 4 to 6 minutes without oxygen, and irreversible brain damage may occur within minutes if CPR is not provided.
+If a person is not breathing, gasping, or having irregular breathing, provide immediate CPR.
+In trained healthcare providers, pulse checks should be performed, but should not delay CPR.
+For lay rescuers, pulse checks are not recommended; instead, CPR should begin if the person is unresponsive and not breathing normally (or only gasping).
+CPR must be initiated without delay to improve survival.

 AED